 Grub Damage

 Grub damage typically shows up as dead patches in the yard.
-The best way to check if the damage to your lawn was caused by grubs is to pull on the grass.
-If it comes up easily you likely have a grub issues.
-Another sign up have grubs is if animals such as racoons and skunks are digging up patches of your yard.
-If you suspect grubs, cut a one foot square section of your lawn and peel back the grass to reveal the soil underneath (If you have a significant amount of grub damage the lawn should peel easily).
+The best way to check if grubs caused the damage to your lawn is to pull on the grass.
+If it comes up easily, you will likely have grub issues.
+Another sign-up has grubs if animals such as raccoons and skunks are digging up patches of your yard.
+If you suspect grubs, cut a one-foot square section of your lawn and peel back the grass to reveal the soil underneath (If you have a significant amount of grub damage, the lawn should peel easily).
 Sift around in the soil and count the number of grubs you find.
-If you find 10 or more, you have a major grub issue.
+If you see 10 or more, you have a major grub issue.
 Replace the area of sod you cut out and water it in thoroughly.
-If you found a large number of grubs your best bet might be to treat the lawn.
-There are two times to control grubs, the first is in April or May with products containing the active ingredient called chlorantraniliprole or use a grub preventer in July to kill the newly hatched grubs before they become a problem.
+If you found many grubs, your best bet might be to treat the lawn.
+There are two times to control grubs: the first is in April or May with products containing the active ingredient called chlorantraniliprole or use a grub preventer in July to kill the newly hatched grubs before they become a problem.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.